-As a pediatric physical therapist, I am often asked how to encourage a child to ride a bicycle safely and, above all, independently.
+As a pediatric physical therapist, I am often asked how to help a child learn to ride bike safely and, above all, independently.
 Parents are so focused on this skill that I have even had them ask me to add bike riding as a goal for physical therapy in my school-based practice (even though riding a bike isn’t really relevant to educational performance at all).

 Kiddos will also get a powerful dose of bilateral coordination practice as they learn to work both legs together to turn the pedals.
 This requires the same reciprocal (alternating) leg movements that are required for coordinated, fluent walking.